Karen Jobes

 Karen H. Jobes (born 1952) is an American biblical scholar who is Gerald F. Hawthorne Professor Emerita of New Testament Greek and Exegesis at Wheaton College.
 She has written a number of books and biblical commentaries.
 In 2015, she received the Evangelical Christian Publishers Association's Christian Book of the Year Award for "Bible Reference" books.
+Jobes served as the first female president of the Evangelical Theological Society in 2024.

 Education

-Jobes was born and raised in New Jersey.
+Jobes was born Karen Hill and raised in New Jersey.
 She completed a BA in physics from Trenton State College in 1974 and an MS in computer science from Rutgers University in 1979.
-She became a Christian while at College.
+She became a Christian while at college.
 She returned to study and completed a Master of Arts in Religion (1989) and PhD (1995) in Biblical Hermeneutics from Westminster Theological Seminary.
 Her dissertation, titled The Alpha-Text of Esther: Its Character and relationship to the Masoretic Text, was supervised by Moisés Silva, with whom she went on to co-author Invitation to the Septuagint, which has become a standard textbook in studies of the Septuagint.